Konstantinos Engolfopoulos

-Konstantinos Engolfopoulos (Κωνσταντίνος Εγκολφόπουλος, 1912–1991) was a Hellenic Navy officer who served twice as Chief of the Hellenic Navy General Staff (1967 and 1975–76), retiring with the rank of vice admiral.
+Konstantinos Engolfopoulos (Κωνσταντίνος Εγκολφόπουλος, 1912–1991) was a Greek Hellenic Navy officer who served twice as Chief of the Hellenic Navy General Staff (1967 and 1975–76), retiring with the rank of vice admiral.
 He is notable for his opposition to the Greek military junta of 1967–74, which imprisoned him.
 He also served briefly as Minister for Mercantile Marine in 1974.

 Life

 Born at the village of Molos, Phthiotis, in 1912, Konstantinos Engolfopoulos entered the Hellenic Navy Academy on 13 September 1929 and graduated on 28 September 1933 as a Line Ensign.
 During the failed pro-republican coup d'état attempt in March 1935 he was serving on the destroyer Psara.
 Accused of being involved in the coup, he was imprisoned on 19 March, but the court-martial acquitted him on 11 May and he resumed his service.
 He was then promoted to Sub-Lieutenant on 27 October 1937.

 In 1940 he underwent training as on submarine warfare, and during the Greco-Italian War (1940–41) he served aboard submarines, undertaking patrols to intercept Italian shipping in the Adriatic Sea.
 On 31 December 1940 he was promoted to lieutenant.
 In March 1941 he received the War Cross for his service as an officer on board the submarine Nirefs.
 In April 1941, as the German invasion of Greece had almost overrun the country, as much of the Greek fleet as could be saved was sent to the Allied-held Middle East.
 Although only a subaltern, Engolfopoulos took over command of Nirefs and led his vessel to the Middle East, where he joined the forces of the Greek government-in-exile.
 For this initiative he received his second War Cross on 14 September 1944.
 He then served as executive officer on board the destroyer Pindos, with which he participated in the Battle of the Mediterranean as well as the Allied invasion of Sicily (July 1943) and the invasion of southern France (Operation Dragoon, August 1944).
 He assumed himself command of the destroyer Niki for a time in 1944.
 During the pro-Communist navy mutiny of April 1944, he participated in the boarding detachments that forcibly retook control of the ships and suppressed the mutiny.